Why is emotional resilience important to your success?

 Is what you’re doing something that would be beneficial to quit (i.e. partying, gambling, or some kind of addiction)?

-The flip side though is that when it comes to unhealthy activity or poor choices, most people have perseverance as a super power.
+The flip side though is that when it comes to unhealthy activity or poor choices, most people don’t have the mental toughness to quit those things.

 Continuing to go down a road that is dangerous, regardless of the potential emotional or financial payoff, is a bad idea.